 Porsche's high-performance flagship is here.

-The GT2 RS was shown at E3 because it's one of the stars of the upcoming Forza 7 video game.
-The high-performance flagship receives a specific front bumper with large air dam, a new hood that incorporates a pair of NACA ducts, a specific rear bumper, and a huge wing on the deck lid.
+Downloaded from a topic on Rennlist, the pictures confirm the high-performance flagship receives a specific front bumper with large air dam, a new hood that incorporates a pair of NACA ducts, a specific rear bumper, and a huge wing on the deck lid.

 As we previously reported, the GT2 RS benefits from an evolution of the Turbo S model's turbocharged 3.8-liter flat-six engine.
 Applying lessons learned on the track, Porsche's GT division added two bigger turbos tweaked to provide more boost, a model-specific exhaust that's much lighter, and stronger internal components.

 British magazine Evo has learned the GT2 RS receives a water-injection system that reduces intake temperature.
 Similar to what's offered on the BMW M4 GTS, the water-injection system bumps the flat-six's power output while improving efficiency and reducing wear on key components.

 The GT2 RS is still at the prototype stage so final specifications aren't available yet.
 However, we know the six will send over 641 horsepower and 553 pound-feet of torque to the rear wheels via a dual-clutch automatic transmission.

 We've heard rumors of 700 horsepower over the GT2 RS' rear axle, but nothing is official yet.
 Regardless, it'll be the most powerful street-legal, factory-built 911 ever.
 Porsche promises a zero-to-62-mph time of under three seconds.